AstroMined/debtonator/docs/active_context.md

    - Test both direct field access and nested object access patterns
    - Use composition rather than nesting for complex object structures
    - For nested objects, consider explicit validators for each nesting level

+6. **Feature Flag Layer Integration**
+   - Feature flags should be evaluated at the service layer, not directly in repositories
+   - Integration tests for feature flags should test full flow from config to database
+   - Flag values should be synchronized between registry (memory) and repository (database)
+   - Design feature flags to handle context-specific evaluation
+   - Use composition to build complex flag evaluation logic
+   - Test both enabled and disabled states for proper flag behavior